Tianhang Zhu

 This project’s concern is the political or social aesthetics that dominate the landscape, in particular, the ‘People’s Anniversary Parks’ and the ways in which they enforce and reflect the position of the government.
 Parks and gardens are small, but they reflect the gaps that China has experienced in the field of culture and aesthetics.
 In this People’s Anniversary Park sculptural objects and materials are chosen carefully to represent and symbolise China’s political and industrial policies.
 Additionally, an Instagram account documents the project and unpacks some of the ideas through hashtags.

-Medium:
+Medium: Video

-Size:
+Size: 2'50''

-The People’s Anniversary Park.
-NO.1
+Part 2, The People’s Anniversary Park

 These static pictures show the internal structure of The People’s Anniversary Park, it’s materials, slogans, and complex elements.
 For example metallic materials indicate China's industrial background; huge sculptures represent the power of China; the symmetry of the park's layout embodies political themes; the array of plants expresses collectivism.

-3D digital drawing
+Medium: 3D digital drawing

-Size:
+Size: 33cm*54cm

-The Classical Garden
+Part 3, The Classical Garden

 This illustration shows the characteristics of traditional gardens: the perfect combination of architecture and natural landscape.
 The ultimate goal of the traditional Chinese garden is the harmony between man and nature.
 This illustration contrasts and dialogues with The Peoples Park prompting the audience to think about the reasons for this aesthetic transformation and how this reflects our political and social structures.

-lead pencil
+Medium: lead pencil

-Size:
+Size: 50cm*120cm

-2.5D Chinese landscape
+2.5D Chinese Landscape

 The work is inspired by Chinese gardens and traditional landscape paintings.
 In the Chinese garden, the shape each of garden door is different and each shape represents a different meaning.
 However, our field of vision is limited by the shape and outline of the door forcing us to imagine the extended scenery inside.